WikiBox/sift3/README.md

 sift3 is a utility that allows you to sift source folders for items (files or folders) and selectively move or hard link these items to subfolders in a destination folder.

 The idea is that as you download or create new files/media you make sure they have a good descriptive name and drop them into a repository subfolder.
-The repository can be structured with hierarchial folder structure or not.
+The repository can be structured with hierarchical folder structure or not.

 Then you create empty destination subfolders, with names that work as searches into the repository.